Kiruna Tours Arctic Header

 Are mosquitoes bad in Abisko?

-They can be annoying in summer, especially July and around wet areas.
-Bring insect repellent and consider a head net for longer hikes.
+Mosquitoes can be noticeable in summer, especially in July and near wet areas.
+Insect repellent and protective clothing are recommended for longer hikes.

 Can you camp anywhere in Abisko National Park?

-No. National park rules are stricter than general Swedish public access.
-Use designated camping areas and check current park regulations before relying on wild camping.
+No. Abisko National Park has stricter rules than general Swedish public access.
+You must use designated camping areas and follow local regulations.

 Can you reach Abisko hiking trails by train?

 Yes.
 Trains stop at Abisko Östra and Abisko Turiststation.
-Abisko Turiststation is closest to the national park entrance and Kungsleden trailhead.
+Abisko Turiststation is the closest stop to the national park entrance and Kungsleden trailhead.